Structured Chemistry Reasoning with Large Language Models: Analysis

 \subsection{Error Analysis}

-We conduct a manual analysis of all the error cases for \ours across four datasets, corresponding to the two processes of ``formulae generation'' and ``step-by-step reasoning''.
-The analysis is done by Ph.D. students with chemistry background.
+We conduct a manual analysis of all the $113$ error cases for \ours \textit{without PoT} with GPT-4 as the backbone for few-shot setting across four datasets.
+Error types are defined as corresponding to the two processes of ``formulae generation'' and ``step-by-step reasoning''.
+The analysis is done by $3$ Ph.D. students with a chemistry background.

-For ``formulae generation'', we define two errors that are related to this process. (i) \textbf{Principle error} indicates that the formulae collected are not relevant to solving the problem.
-For example, solving a problem requires \textit{Broglie formula} but LLM collects \textit{Wavelength formula}. (ii) \textbf{Factual error} refers to the incorrectness inherent in the formula itself. ``[Formulae 1]'' in Figure~\ref{fig:method} is one such example.

-For ``step-by-step reasoning'', we also have two error cases as follows. (i) \textbf{Reasoning error} refers to the errors made during the intermediate reasoning steps.
-For example, the second highlighted block in Figure~\ref{fig:intro} (left). (ii) \textbf{Calculation error} means the mathematical computation mistakes made when doing the reasoning process.
+For ``formulae generation'', we define two types of errors that are related to this process. \textbf{Irrelevant knowledge} indicates that the formulae collected are not relevant to solving the problem.
+For example, solving a problem requires \textit{Broglie formula} but LLM collects \textit{Wavelength formula}. \textbf{Incorrect knowledge} refers to the incorrectness inherent in the formula itself. $K_c=\frac{[N_2O]}{[N_2]\times[O_2]}$ in Figure~\ref{fig:intro} is one such example.
+For ``step-by-step reasoning'', we also have two error cases as follows. \textbf{Reasoning error} refers to the errors made during the intermediate reasoning steps.
+For example, in Figure~\ref{fig:intro}, the model fails to reason the correct relations of different gases during the reaction $O_2 + N_2 \rightarrow N_2O$. \textbf{Calculation error} means the mathematical computation mistakes made when doing the reasoning process.

 The results are shown in Figure~\ref{fig:error}, where we plot the proportion for every error type of each dataset.
+We have the following key observations:

-Overall, we find that ``factual error'' constitutes the least of the errors with $22.2\%$ proportions at most.
-For the entire formulae collection process, although LLMs sometimes retrieve irrelevant formulae for solving a problem, the formulae are less likely to be incorrect themselves.
-On the other hand, ``reasoning error'' is the most commonly seen error type takes up to around one-third.
-The reasoning step is still the bottleneck of how \ours can solve complex chemistry problems.
+(i) \textbf{\ours are more likely to generate irrelevant formulae than inaccurate ones.} On average, only $13.7\%$ of the total errors are caused by incorrect forms of formulae compared with an average of $25.9\%$ of irrelevant ones.
+The irrelevance rate is slightly higher than that of GPT-4 (CoT) as shown in Figure~\ref{fig:intro-error}.
+A potential reason is that \ours could focus on the irrelevant formulae collected in the first phase.
+For the entire formulae collection process, although \ours sometimes retrieve irrelevant formulae for solving a problem, the formulae are less likely to be incorrect themselves.